jakobbouchard/hestia-nginx-cache/readme.txt

 If your issues persist, do not hesitate to contact me via email!

 == Changelog ==

+= 2.1.0 =
+* Add a setting to disable the admin bar button
+* Add a setting to change the admin bar button's text

 = 2.0.0 =
 * Add support for the new Hestia API, released in 1.6.0.